Arrangements of Pseudocircles: On Digons and Triangles: Introduction

 \subsection{Triangles in digon-free arrangements}

 In this context we assume that all arrangements are digon- and touching-free.
-It was shown by Levi \cite{Levi1926} that every arrangement of $n$ pseudolines in the projective plane contains at least $n$ triangles.
-Since arrangements of pseudolines are in correspondence with arrangements of \emph{great-pseudocircles} (see e.g.\ \cite[Section~4]{FelsnerScheucher2019}), it follows directly that an arrangement of $n$ great-pseudocircles contains at least $2n$ triangles, i.e., $p_3 \ge 2n$.
+It was shown by Levi \cite{Levi1926} that every arrangement of $n$ pseudolines in the projective plane contains at least~$n$ triangles.
+Since arrangements of pseudolines are in correspondence with arrangements of \emph{great-pseudocircles} (see e.g.\ \cite[Section~4]{FelsnerScheucher2019}), it follows directly that an arrangement of~$n$ great-pseudocircles contains at least~$2n$ triangles, i.e.,~$p_3 \ge 2n$.

 Grünbaum conjectured that every digon-free intersecting arrangement on~$n$ pseudocircles contains at least $2n-4$ triangles \cite[Conjecture~3.7]{Gruenbaum1972}.
 Snoeyink and Hershberger \cite{SnoeyinkHershberger1991} proved a sweeping lemma for arrangements of pseudocircles.
 Using this powerful tool, they concluded that in every digon-free intersecting arrangement every pseudocircle has two triangles on each of its two sides (interior and exterior).
-This immediately implies the lower bound $p_3(\AA) \ge 4n/3$; see Section~4.2 in \cite{SnoeyinkHershberger1991}.
+This immediately implies the lower bound~$p_3(\AA) \ge 4n/3$; see Section~4.2 in \cite{SnoeyinkHershberger1991}.

-In \cite{FelsnerScheucher2020} we constructed an infinite family of digon-free arrangements with \mbox{$p_3 < \frac{16}{11}n$} which shows that Grünbaum's conjecture is wrong and verified that the lower bound $p_3 \ge 4n/3$ by Snoeyink and Hershberger is tight for $6 \le n \le 14$.
-Here we show that their bound is tight for all $n\ge6$:
+An infinite family of digon-free arrangements of intersecting pseudocircles with~\mbox{$p_3 < \frac{16}{11}n$} was constructed in~\cite{FelsnerScheucher2020}.
+This family shows that Grünbaum's conjecture is wrong.
+With computer assistence~\cite{FelsnerScheucher2020}, it was also verified that the lower bound $p_3 \ge 4n/3$ is tight for~\mbox{$6 \le n \le 14$}.
+Here we show that the bound is tight for all $n\ge6$:

-\begin{theorem} For every $n \ge 6$, there exists a simple digon-free arrangement $\AA_n$ of $n$ pairwise intersecting pseudocircles with $p_3(\AA_n)=\lceil \frac{4}{3}n \rceil$ triangles.
-Moreover, these arrangements are cylindrical. \end{theorem}
+\begin{restatable}{theorem}{thmTriangles} For every $n \ge 6$, there exists a simple digon-free arrangement $\AA_n$ of $n$ pairwise intersecting pseudocircles with $p_3(\AA_n)=\lceil \frac{4}{3}n \rceil$ triangles.
+Moreover, these arrangements are cylindrical. \end{restatable}

-All arrangements constructed in Section~\ref{sec:thm:triangles} contain a specific arrangement $\AA_{6}$ (depicted on the left of Figure~\ref{fig:A6A7A8}) as a subarrangement.
-This remarkable arrangement has been studied as the arrangement $\AAsixA$ in \cite{FelsnerScheucher2019} where it was shown that $\AAsixA$ is \emph{non-circularizable}, i.e., $\AAsixA$ cannot be represented by an arrangement of proper circles.
-As a consequence, all arrangements constructed in Section~\ref{sec:thm:triangles} are as well non-circularizable.
-In fact, all known counter-examples to Grünbaum's triangle conjecture contain $\AAsixA$ and are therefore non-circularizable.
-Hence, Grünbaum's conjecture may still be true when restricted to arrangements of proper circles.
+The construction that we use for proving Theorem~\ref{thm:triangles} is based on replacing pseudocircles by bundles of pseudocircles.
+Starting from any digon-free arrangement, we can extend it to a counterexample of Grünbaum's triangle conjecture: